tech-acs/pmd-docs/docs/intro.md

 ## Performance Management Dashboard

-The Performance Management Dashboard, developed for the **Ministry of Foreign Affairs of Botswana**, is an innovative tool for monitoring and reporting key performance indicators (KPIs) on a quarterly basis.
+The Performance Management Dashboard, developed for the **Ministry of Foreign Affairs of Botswana**, is an innovative tool for monitoring and reporting key performance indicators (KPIs) on a monthly basis.
 This system offers dynamic visual representations like charts, graphs, and scorecards, enabling management to effectively track organizational performance at different levels.

 The dashboard presents KPIs in an easily understandable format, facilitating analysis and decision-making.
 It also displays summarized KPI scores to reflect the achievement of specific strategic objectives.
 These scores are further consolidated to evaluate the performance of various perspectives, culminating in a singular score representing the organization’s overall performance.